bertars/Thesis/data_analysis/RCA/MicroRCA/README.md

-for MicroRCA the follwing commands:
+for MicroRCA the following commands:

 pip install -r requirements.txt